Quantum capacity under adversarial quantum noise: arbitrarily varying quantum channels: Equivalence of strong subspace and entanglement transmission

 \end{lemma} Third, we need a well behaving relation between the median and the expectation of a function $f:S(\mathbb C^n)\rightarrow\mathbb R$.
-This is given by a Lemma taken from \cite{matousek}: \begin{lemma} Let $f:S(\mathbb C^n)\rightarrow\mathbb R$ be Lipschitz with constant one (w.r.t. the geodesic metric).
+This is given by Proposition 14.3.3 taken from \cite{matousek}: \begin{lemma} Let $f:S(\mathbb C^n)\rightarrow\mathbb R$ be Lipschitz with constant one (w.r.t. the geodesic metric).
 Then

 \end{lemma} \begin{remark} Obviously, this implies $|M_f-\mathbb E(f)|\leq\frac{12\cdot L}{\sqrt{2(n-1)}}$ for Lipschitz functions with constant $L\in\mathbb R_+$. \end{remark} The function that we will apply Lemma \ref{lemma-connection-between-expectation-and-median} to is given by the following: \begin{lemma} Let $\Lambda\in\mathcal C(\hr,\hr)$.
 Define $f_\Lambda:S(\hr)\rightarrow\mathbb R$ by